ShrutiNathavani/Text_Summarization/README.md

 # Text_Summarization

+# prerequisites
+Before using this code, you must be having the following libraries installed on your local computer;
+sumy
+gensim
+pypdf
+All the necessary transformers spacy heapq nltk string

 The input text can be in the form of a text entry, URL, or a PDF document.

 ## OverView: